Edity/chrome-extension/README.md

 * Improve the link dialog
 * Dynamic popup
 * Check for underscore bugs
-* JavaScript diff engine at edity.org

 ## Code conventions
 Edity is a relatively complex Chrome extension and will only get more complex, so some conventions are needed to keep the code under control.

+We follow the Chrome code conventions to integrate better, see https://www.chromium.org/developers/web-development-style-guide

+Additionally, we follow the following conventions:
-* Methods that start with "get" always return a value synchronously.
+* Methods that start with "get" always return a value synchronously
-* Methods that start with "request" always do an AJAX request (normally to edity.org) and return a jQuery promise.
+* Methods that start with "request" always do an AJAX request to edity.org
-* Methods that start with "update" always update a value asynchronously.
+* Methods that start with "update" always update a value asynchronously